tabitha-rowland/hatstravaganza/README.md

 To add your own hat art to the game,
 1. Exit the game if open.
-2. Place a copy of your 16x64 png file into the assets folder and a single 16x16 png square from your art to use as the hat item icon.
+2. Place a copy of your 16x64 png file into the assets folder.
-3. Name the files whatever-hat.png and whatever-hat-icon.png where "whatever" is a descriptor for your type of hat.
+3. Name the file whatever-hat.png where "whatever" is a descriptor for your type of hat.
-4. Next time you boot up the game, your hat should be available to gift to NPCs!
+4. Next time you boot up the game, your hat will be available to gift to NPCs!

 ### Limitations
 You can only have custom hat options equal to the amount of slots in a chest (36).
 Follow **Adding Your Own Hats** and delete an older hat to make room.